years ago, virtually all carpets were made to last a lifetime if cared for

 $8 per square yard to $15 per square yard for the carpet only.

-are a landlord with apartments or a rental property owner, visit my Landlord
+are a landlord with apartments or a rental property owner or manager, visit my Landlord

 website which is designed to help rental property owners save big-money on carpet and